La venganza (1977 TV series): Plot

-Eventually, Rafael becomes addicted to gambling and alcohol, loses all his money and Andrea - following Alejandra's orders - makes him sign an IOU with the Hacienda Narvaez as collateral, which he also loses.
+Eventually, Rafael becomes addicted to gambling and alcohol, loses all his money, and Andrea — following Alejandra's orders — makes him sign an IOU with the Hacienda Narvaez as collateral, which he also loses.
 With Rafael's great debt to the hotel, Alejandra demands payment, otherwise she will take possession of Hacienda Narvaez.

-When Carmen finds out her husband's predicament, she begs for mercy from Alejandra.
-Alejandra tells her to show up at the hotel the following day, where she will give her back the IOU.
-Before Carmen arrives, Alejandra orders a mud pit be built at the hotel and invites the governador, his daughter and Javier as witnesses.
-When Carmen arrives, Alejandra tells her in front of everyone that she will give her the IOU and forgive the debt if Carmen picks up the document from the mudpit with her teeth.
-Desperate and crying, Carmen throws herself toward the mudpit.
+When Carmen learns of her husband's predicament, she begs for mercy from Alejandra.
+Alejandra tells her to come to the hotel the following day, where she will give her back the IOU.
+Before Carmen arrives, Alejandra orders a mud pit built at the hotel and invites the governor, his daughter, and Javier as witnesses.
+When Carmen arrives, Alejandra tells her in front of everyone that she will give her the IOU and forgive the debt if Carmen picks up the document from the mud with her teeth.
+Desperate and crying, Carmen throws herself toward the pit.
 However, Alejandra reaches for the IOU and retrieves it before Carmen humiliates herself, explaining that she cannot be as cruel as Carmen had been with her years before.
-Now that her identity has been revealed, everyone realizes that Maria and Alejandra are one and the same.
-Then Sultan de Oman was attempt by some of people of his agents and after that he was pull down from his kingdom.
+Now that her identity has been revealed, everyone realizes that María and Alejandra are one and the same.

-Javier wants to reestablish his relationship with Alejandra, but she says no. Javier decides to marry Sofía (Luz Adriana), who owns the lands next to his property at Hacienda Narvaez.
-Alejandra, utilizing a middleman buyer(Estela Chacón), makes an offer to Rafael Narváez for the Hacienda, which he accepts to avoid bankruptcy caused by his addictions.
-Carmen dies run over by a car, Rafael becomes an alcoholic and Alejandra returns as owner of Hacienda Narváez.
-Finally, Javier se divorces Sofía, begs Alejandra's forgiveness and they marry.
+Javier wants to reestablish his relationship with Alejandra, but she rejects him.
+Javier decides to marry Sofía (Luz Adriana), who owns the lands next to his property at Hacienda Narvaez.
+Alejandra, utilizing a middleman buyer (Estela Chacón), makes an offer to Rafael Narváez for the hacienda, which he accepts to avoid bankruptcy caused by his addictions.
+Carmen dies being run over by a car, Rafael becomes an alcoholic, and Alejandra returns as owner of Hacienda Narváez.
+Finally, Javier divorces Sofía, begs Alejandra's forgiveness, and they marry.